 Despite being green and often thought of as a vegetable, avocados are categorized as a fruit.
 That “nut” inside is actually the seed.
 If you have a green thumb, you can save the seed and grow your own avocado tree.

 Avocados are inexpensive, easy to find, and easy to use in a variety of dishes.
-For a health-conscious consumer like you, they should be a dietary no-brainer.

 - Avocados have been eaten for 10,000 years — and for good reason.